Frequently Asked Questions about Speeding

 Q. The police officer reduced the amount of the speed on the ticket.
 They said if I fight it they will put it back up, should I still fight it?

-At least 50% of speeding tickets that have been reduced can be dismissed at court especially if you hire a professional to fight the ticket for you.
+Surprisingly over 50% of speeding tickets that have been reduced are dismissed at court especially where a professional is fighting the ticket for you.